Divorce and Bankruptcy

 One of the main financial issues a divorcing couple deals with are credit card debts.
 Credit card agreements require spouses to be jointly and severally liable for any incurred debt.
 Joint and several liability means that the bank can collect the debt from either of the spouses, regardless of who used the card or how fair it may be to collect the debt from one spouse.

 If only one spouse files bankruptcy and the couple has joint credit card debt, the bank can (and usually will) attempt to collect the unpaid debt from the non-filing spouse.
 The non-filing spouse is then burdened by the entire credit card debt, and regardless of fairness, if he or she does not pay the bill that person’s credit can be ruined.
 It is important to receive experienced legal counsel by an experienced NJ divorce lawyer if you are going through a divorce and your spouse files for bankruptcy so you can mitigate the financial impact the bankruptcy will have on you.Property Settlement (Equitable Distribution)

 While most of the divorce process will continue while going through bankruptcy proceedings, the equitable distribution of the marital estate will usually be delayed until the bankruptcy is finalized.
 This is because a family court judge will not be able to determine what an equitable division of the marital property is while one or both spouses has a bankruptcy pending.
 However, in some cases a bankruptcy court can issue a Stay Relief order that will gives the family court permission for the equitable distribution to continue.

-If you have any questions about bankruptcy during a NJ divorce, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation with an experienced NJ divorce lawyer.
+If you have any questions about bankruptcy during a NJ divorce, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation with an experienced NJ divorce lawyer.